AhmedShaikh45/DATA-SCIENCE/README.md

 # MACHINE-LEARNING
-Implemented and compared multiple machine learning algorithms on structured data

-Performed data preprocessing, feature scaling, and model training using Python
+mplemented and evaluated multiple machine learning algorithms across supervised and unsupervised learning, focusing on proper data preprocessing, feature scaling, and model comparison using Python and scikit-learn.

-Evaluated model performance using appropriate metrics

-Applied best practices for train-test splitting and transformations